 Cement board is installed over the insulation on all three sides of the tub.

-To get a proper waterproofing you’ll need to use a couple different products in the correct order.
+To get a proper waterproofing you’ll need to use a couple of different products in the correct order.
 This mortar base coat is laid over the cement board and allowed to dry.

 Next, a Red Guard elastomeric membrane is added over the mortar base to create yet another layer of waterproofing.
 Tile is installed later.